sophiakumar/safe_deposit_box/README.md

 ## Prerequisites
 1. Python >=3.6
+2. If facing problem in OpenCV VideoCapture use command

 ## Other Requirements
 For Windows users cmake should be installed from Visual Studio Installer for `face_recognition` module to work.